nalbocanals/Final-Project.-Happy-Data-/README.md

 There is a folder with all the different datasets used and a .zip with some plots.

-The link to my presentations is: https://www.canva.com/design/DAEBURz2TFc/hsEb9IviAWm-uPkIeeF3kA/edit?category=tACFasDnyEQ
+The link to my presentation is: https://www.canva.com/design/DAEBURz2TFc/hsEb9IviAWm-uPkIeeF3kA/edit?category=tACFasDnyEQ

 If you have any questions or recomendations don't hesitate to contact me!